Bathroom safety - adults

 You will need two grab bars.
 One helps you get in and out of the tub.
 The other helps you stand from a sitting position.

-If you are not sure what changes you need to make in your bathroom, ask your doctor for a referral to a physical therapist.
-The physical therapist can visit your bathroom and make safety recommendations.
+If you are not sure what changes you need to make in your bathroom, ask your doctor for a referral to a occupational therapist.
+The occupational therapist can visit your bathroom and make safety recommendations.